AdamFreemer/url_shortener_api/README.md

   The `generate_slug` class method uses a logarithmic calculation of the number of links in the database, to determine how many digits are required for the shortest slug (based off of our base 66 character set).

-  The `slug_characters` class method takes the slug generated, and creates a random string (slug) with the number of characters specified in the `generate_slug` method.
+  The `slug_characters` class method takes the slug generated, and creates a randomized string (slug) with the number of characters specified in the `generate_slug` method.

   This mechanism is then leveraged in the Links controller, by a Rails 6 DHH inspired (https://sikac.hu/use-create-or-find-by-to-avoid-race-condition-in-rails-6-0-f44fca97d16b) create_or_find_by style approach.
 This approach utilizes uniqueness indexes created on the Links table, to perform a select and create all in 1 database request.
-Of the several current techniques in eliminating race conditions encountered during uniqueness validations, with their benefits and draw backs, given the scope of this project, I thought it was a reasonable solution.
+Of the several current techniques in eliminating race conditions encountered during uniqueness validations, with their benefits and draw backs, given the scope of this project, I thought this was a reasonable solution.